databricks/terraform-provider-databricks/docs/resources/permissions.md

 ## Folder usage

 Valid [permission levels](https://docs.databricks.com/security/access-control/workspace-acl.html#folder-permissions) for folders of [databricks_notebook](notebook.md) are: `CAN_READ`, `CAN_RUN`, `CAN_EDIT`, and `CAN_MANAGE`.
 Notebooks and experiments in a folder inherit all permissions settings of that folder.
-For example, a user that has `CAN_RUN` permission on a folder has `CAN_RUN` permission on the notebooks in that folder.
+For example, a user (or service principal) that has `CAN_RUN` permission on a folder has `CAN_RUN` permission on the notebooks in that folder.

 * All users can list items in the folder without any permissions.
-* All users have `CAN_MANAGE` permission for items in the Workspace > Shared Icon Shared folder.
+* All users(or service principals) have `CAN_MANAGE` permission for items in the Workspace > Shared Icon Shared folder.
 You can grant `CAN_MANAGE` permission to notebooks and folders by moving them to the Shared Icon Shared folder.
-* All users have `CAN_MANAGE` permission for objects the user creates.
+* All users(or service principals) have `CAN_MANAGE` permission for objects the user creates.
-* User home directory - The user has `CAN_MANAGE` permission.
-All other users can list their directories.
+* User home directory - The user(or service principal) has `CAN_MANAGE` permission.
+All other users(or service principals) can list their directories.

 ```hcl
 resource "databricks_group" "auto" {